christina-ml/christina-ml/README.md

 ### Hello, I'm Christina Loiacono!
 I am currently taking online courses in programming, learning the foundations.
-My goal is to continue learning new skills as I become a Front End Web Developer.
+My goal is to continue learning new skills as I become a Full Stack Web Developer.

 ### What I'm working on